chidiwilliams/chidiwilliams.com/content/post/building-ayoayo-an-unbeatable-player.md

 Test your skills against the AI [in the web game](https://chidiwilliams.github.io/ayoayo) and check out the complete project for the series [on GitHub](https://github.com/chidiwilliams/ayoayo/).

 A random fact about Ayòayò before you go: Yorùbá people have several different ways for greeting people on different occasions.
 During a game of Ayòayò in some Yorùbá communities, a spectator might say {{<yoruba text="Mo kí ọ̀tá, mo kí ọ̀pẹ́">}} meaning "I greet the champion and the loser".
-And another would respond {{<yoruba text="Ọ̀tá ni jẹ́, ọ̀pẹ́ ò lè fohùn">}} meaning "The champion responds, the loser can't talk".
+And another would respond {{<yoruba text="Ọ̀tá ni jẹ́, ọ̀pẹ́ ò lè f'ohùn">}} meaning "The champion responds, the loser can't talk".

 Thanks for reading this post and the entire Ayòayò series!